jboss-fuse/quickstarts/fuse/sap-trfc-server-fuse/README.md

 ***
 Author: William Collins - Fuse Team
-Level: Beginner
+Level: Intermediate
-Technologies: SAP, Camel, Spring
+Technologies: Fuse, SAP, Camel, Blueprint
 Summary: This quickstart demonstrates how to configure and use the sap-trfc-server component in a Fuse environment to handle a remote function call from SAP.
 This component handles a remote function call from SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>